-- If shopping at department stores is more to your liking, check out Blue Cash Preferred® Card from American Express ($95 annual fee).
-Cardholders can earn 3 percent cash back on select U.S. department stores and 1 percent on all other purchases – in addition to 6 percent at U.S. supermarkets (up to $6,000 annually, 1 percent thereafter).
+- If shopping at department stores is more to your liking, check out the Blue Cash Everyday® Card from American Express.
+It offers 2 percent cash back at select U.S. department stores – plus 3 percent at U.S. supermarkets (up to $6,000 annually, 1 percent thereafter).

 Take advantage of card-linked offers and in-store promotions